info@GlobalSpotlightAwards.com | +44 (0) 207 112 4846

-Spotlight on Judges: Insights from Animesh Goyal, Senior Data Scientist at Apple
+Spotlight on Judges: Insights from Animesh Goyal, Senior Data Scientist, Apple

 As part of the Global Spotlight Awards 2026, the Spotlight on Judges Series introduces the experts behind the judging process, those shaping what excellence looks like across technology, AI, data, and cybersecurity.